 Maintenance mechanics are expected to follow procedures for safety and sanitation within a given working environment.
 Through a series of protocols, rules are implemented and actions are taken to ensure factory floors and equipment remain secure and relatively clean at all times.

 Industrial maintenance mechanics are also employed to oversee the HVAC systems and mechanical aspects of business buildings.
 People in this line of work are generally expected to be flexible in their schedules and willing to accept odd hours and graveyard shifts.

 Should I Become an Industrial Maintenance Mechanic?

-If you’ve considered entering into this line of work, you’ll need to assess your general comfort level with industrial machinery.
+If you have considered entering this line of work, you will need to assess your general comfort level with industrial machinery.
 Do the processes of big machines interest you?
 Do you imagine yourself capable of disassembling machines and making adjustments to internal parts?
 Would you feel comfortable with the physical exertions and odd hours typically expected of anyone who becomes an IM mechanic?

 Before you answer yes or no, take a moment to evaluate your strengths in the following areas: